richard-scryber/scryber.core/docs/mvc-controller-full.rst

 ==============
-MVC Controller
+MVC Controller - Getting Started
 ==============

-A Complete example for createding a hellow world PDF file from an MVC Controller in C#
+A Complete example for createing a hellow world PDF file from an MVC Controller in C#

 Nuget Packages
 ==============